auth0/cosmos/src/components/molecules/form/form.md

 </Form>
 ```

+#### Grouping fields

-Long forms should be divided into smaller groups using a `FieldSet`
+Long forms should be divided into smaller groups using a `FieldSet`.
+Note that `Form.Actions` go outside fieldsets.

 ```js
 <Form>